 Thyroid Health: Cruciferous vegetables particularly, can be taxing on the thyroid.
 These include: Brussels sprouts, cauliflower, broccoli.
 Several leafy cruciferous vegetables such as bok choy, collard greens, kale, red and green cabbage, chard, turnip greens, arugula, mustard greens, savoy cabbage, Chinese cabbage, rapini, watercress, radish, horseradish, turnip, rutabaga, wasabi and Oriental radish.
 When consuming these vegetables in small amounts there is an increased need for iodine.
 When consumed in larger amounts, they can wreck the thyroid gland as it may become enlarged as a result of it trying to pull iodine out of the bloodstream.

 Digestive Health: Unlike cows or other mammals that have several stomachs to help break down raw food, we only have one and ours is not well equipped to properly break down food in order for the gut to optimally absorb nutrients.
 Consuming mostly raw foods that are high in cellulose, will lead to constipation, bloating, indigestion, fatigue, allergies, weight gain.

 Inability to absorb nutrients: We could literally starve the body of nutrients while eating all the right foods by not properly preparing them.
-By cooking most (but not all) vegetables we ensure that a certain amount of digestion has already occured before we take the first bite.
+By cooking most (but not all) vegetables we ensure that a certain amount of digestion has already occurred before we take the first bite.